martyr-deepin/deepin-movie/doc/en_US/index.md

         <tr>
             <td>1</td>
             <td width="60px">Play window</td>
-            <td>DIsplay the video content, video information and function icons will be displayed after the mouse pointer moved into the play window.
-When the mouse moved out of the play window or no operation, video information and function icons will be hidden.
+            <td>Display the video content, video information and function icons will be displayed after the mouse pointer moved into the play window, or will be hidden.
 Play window is the frameless mode, you can freely drag and drop play window to manually adjust the play window size.</td>
         </tr>
         <tr>
             <td>2</td>